-MCJE required hours for each reporting period may be earned through Board-approved teaching activities under Mich CJE R 7.1.
+Up to 8 of the MCJE required hours for each reporting period may be earned through Board-approved teaching activities under Mich CJE R 7.1.

-- (A) Credit for teaching activities shall be awarded only for teaching a course or activity otherwise approved for MCJE credit and which is designed primarily for other judicial officers. - (B) Credit for teaching activities will be given on the basis of 2 hours credit for each hour of presentation the first time credit is sought in any reporting period, representing 1 hour of preparation per 1 hour of instruction.
-Repeat presentations during the reporting period will receive 1 hour of credit per hour of instruction but will not be eligible for the additional hour of preparation time awarded for teaching credit.
+- (A) Credit for teaching activities shall be awarded only for teaching a course or activity otherwise approved for MCJE credit and which is designed primarily for other judicial officers. - (B) Credit for teaching activities will be given on the basis of 2 hours credit for each hour of presentation the first-time credit is sought in any reporting period.
+Repeat presentations during the reporting period will not be entitled to any further credit.